zathras777/gore/README.md

         Log filename to write to (default "gore.log") -month int
         Specify a month (default -1)
+  -name string
+        Name to search for (Elexon or Ofgem)
-  -period string
+  -period int
-        Period to use (as string, YYYYMM).
-Overrides year & month -scheme string
+        Settlement Period for Elexon (1-50) (default -1) -scheme string
         Ofgem Scheme (RO, REGO)
-  -settlementperiod int
-        Settlement Period for Elexon (1-50) (default -1) -v    Verbose output (disables logging to a file) -year int
+  -v    Verbose output (disables logging to a file) -year int
         Specify a year (default -1)